Keeping your customers happy

 Provide good customer service

-Research shows that consumers want more than competitive prices, they want a personal, engaging experience, one that makes them feel special.
+Research shows that consumers want more than competitive prices, they want a personal, engaging experience, one that makes them feel special and treated like an individual.
 Consumers are also paying more attention to the integrity of the brands they entrust with their custom, personal data, and support.

 You can improve your customer service online by using the channels your customers prefer, however they also need to work for your business.